Übersetzung durch Neil Mussett

 5. rulings in accordance with sections 344 to 346 of the Insolvency Statute.

-(2) The judge may reserve the insolvency proceedings entirely or partly if he/she considers this to be required.
-If he/she no longer considers the reservation to be necessary, he/she may assign the proceedings to the senior judicial officer.
-He/she may also reassign the proceedings to him/herself after the assignment, if and as long as he/she considers this to be required.
+(2) The judge may reserve the insolvency proceedings entirely or partly if he or she considers this to be required.
+If he or she no longer considers the reservation to be necessary, he or she may assign the proceedings to the senior judicial officer.
+He or she may also reassign the proceedings to himself or herself after the assignment, if and as long as he or she considers this to be required.

 (3) If the decision of the senior judicial officer on the granting of the right to vote in accordance with section 77 of the Insolvency Statute has affected the outcome of a ballot, the judge may redefine the voting right and order the ballot to be repeated when requested by a creditor or by the insolvency administrator; the request may only be filed until the end of the hearing at which the ballot takes place.

-(4) A civil servant on probation may not carry out tasks of the senior judicial officer in insolvency cases in the first year after his/her appointment.
-Senior judicial officers in insolvency cases should have demonstrable knowledge of insolvency law and basic knowledge of commercial and company law and of the parts of labour, social and fiscal law and accounting necessary for insolvency proceedings.
-A senior judicial officer whose knowledge in these fields is not demonstrated may only be assigned the tasks of a senior judicial officer in insolvency cases if it can be anticipated that he/she will acquire such knowledge soon.
+(4) A civil servant on probation may not carry out tasks of the senior judicial officer in insolvency cases in the first year after his or her appointment.
+Senior judicial officers in insolvency cases are to have demonstrable knowledge of insolvency law, and basic knowledge of commercial and company law and of the parts of labour, social and fiscal law and accounting necessary for insolvency proceedings.
+A senior judicial officer whose knowledge in these fields is not demonstrated may only be assigned the tasks of a senior judicial officer in insolvency cases if it can be anticipated that he or she will acquire such knowledge soon.

 Section 19